 Primarily, this project is a labor of love.
 I love the subject: the rich, incredibly nuanced history of the breweries and brands, and most of all, the people in the brewing industry.

-Each time I searched for funding, there were strings attached that would negatively affect either the story or the visuals.
 After dozens of pitches, I balked, and jumped in with only my own (fairly limited) money and engaged the sweat, time and talents of my friends and family.
-This is not an approach I would recommend for others, but it is working for me (at the expense of time).
+This is not an approach I would recommend for others, but it seems to be working for me (at the expense of time).

 So what is the puropse of making this film?